jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-IV-07-checkpoint.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section IV, Chapter 7
+title: Euler, "Elements of Algebra", Section IV, Chapter 7.
+"Of the Extraction of the Roots of Polygon Numbers."
 ---

 ### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)